ARM-software/CMSIS_5/README.md

 CMSIS Version 5.0.0 is scheduled for release in June 2016.
 Once completed it will be release in this GitHub project.

-This repository gives our users and partners contiguous access to the CMSIS development.
-It allows you to review the work and provide feedback.

-Please use GitHub to discuss and track issues or create pull requests for contributions.
+Use *Issues* to provide feedback and report problems for CMSIS Version 5.
+Note that this repository gives our users and partners contiguous access to the CMSIS development.
+It allows you to review the work and provide feedback or create pull requests for contributions.

 ## Planned Enhancements